a method of documenting core elements and leitmotifs in movement. It can be

 used by everyone who observes, discusses, analyzes, teaches, or creates

-This course teaches Motif Notation concepts, symbols, and grammatical rules.
+This online course teaches Motif Notation concepts, symbols, and grammatical rules.
 Its eleven lessons are rigorous, yet fun.
 Observing movement and reading notation are emphasized, but you will also have experiences in notating short sequences.

 Your studies will include a variety of activities such as reading texts; taking quizzes; watching instructional videos, identifying movement aspects in videos, pictures, and music; writing verbal descriptions of your observations; interpreting notation readings; performing your interpretations in videos; and writing short notation sequences.